 John Moriarty is Professor of Mathematics in the School of Mathematical Sciences, where he is also the School impact lead.
-He specialises in applied probability, real options analysis, and applications in energy.
+He specialises in applied probability and applications in energy.
 Prior to joining Queen Mary, John was a Senior Lecturer in Probability and Statistics at the University of Manchester.

 My current research interests are in applied probability, real options analysis, and applications in energy.
 Please see my group web page(link is external) for a list of our recent publications and preprints, and also my Google Scholar page. (link is external).
 I am an EPSRC Early Career Research Fellow and other funding details can be found on the RCUK gateway to research(link is external).